14 Aug Top Five Day Trips To Take From Playa Samara

 At just under an hour drive, this undeveloped beach is a great destination for a nice day trip.
 There are plenty of picnic tables for picnics and gatherings, and the beach is beautiful.
 There are also some great waves for surfers or boogey boarders!
 The main attraction at this beach, however, are the turtles.
 This beach is extremely popular for seeing the Olive Ridley turtles nest.
 There are also Pacific Green turtles, Leatherbacks, and Hawksbill turtles that nest in the area.
 The “arribadas”, or massive nesting periods when thousands of turtles come ashore to nest, happen several times a year so it is easy to catch.
 When the baby turtles hatch, the beach is open, but surfing are not allowed for the protection of the turtles.
 It is a truly spectacular sight to see when thousands of baby turtles are making their way to the ocean.

 While there is plenty to do in Playa Samara itself, there is also so much more to see.
 Day trips can be a great way to explore more of Costa Rica without every having to go too far from “home”.
 Enjoy exploring!

 The Costa Rica School of Massage Therapy and Yoga is the world’s premier study abroad program for massage therapy and yoga.
 We offer both a 600 hour and a 700 hour COMTA Endorsed Curriculum Massage Therapy course which satisfies the licensing requirements for massage therapy in most of the United States.
-Additionally we offer continuing education for massage therapists and yoga teacher training.
+Additionally we offer continuing education for massage therapists.